 COVID-19 & BAS

-To reflect the current global pandemic conditions, the DoD has issued specific guidance relating to BAS.
-This information doesn’t apply to service personnel who are eligible for per diem allowance for isolation or quarantine.
+To reflect the current global pandemic conditions, the DoD issued specific guidance relating to BAS.
+This information doesn’t apply to service personnel who are eligible for per-diem allowance for isolation or quarantine.

-- BAS is provided without automatic deduction for servicemembers not housed in government quarters who are not eating at DFAC/mess/galleys.
-This provision applies specifically to servicemembers who were subject to automatic deduction of BAS as a result of an assignment to ESM.
+- BAS is provided without automatic deduction for service members not housed in government quarters who are not eating at DFACs/mess/galleys.
+This provision applies specifically to service members who were subject to automatic deduction of BAS as a result of an assignment to ESM.

 This important benefit is a critical component to overall benefits provided to military members.
-For more information, visit the DFAS website to explore pay tables and pay entitlements.
-Or if you want to take a deep dive into the policy you can explore the comprehensive Financial Management DoD Regulation here.
+For more information, visit the Defense Finance Accounting Service website to explore pay tables and pay entitlements.
+You can also explore the comprehensive financial management DoD regulation here.